Bull Shark (2022) Review

 Bull Shark begins with an alarm going off and the local game warden Spencer Timms (Thom Hallum, Sister Aimee, Yellow Rose) holding his head.
-The empty beer cans on his night stand explaining why.
+The empty beer cans on his nightstand explain why.
 He proceeds to make himself a thermos full of coffee and vodka and heads off to work several hours late.

 He’s barely there when Nolan (Billy Blair, What Josiah Saw, Cherokee Creek) calls.
-He’s got something he wants his buddy Spencer to see, a dead shark he plans on making a fortune from selling the teeth etc. Instead he’s told to get rid of it since people will think there’s sharks in the lake.
-Since, as well as being none to bright, he’s to lazy to properly dispose of it he dumps it into the lake.
-Unfortunately not only wasn’t the shark dead, it was also pregnant.
+He’s got something he wants his buddy Spencer to see, a dead shark he plans on making a fortune from selling the teeth etc. Instead, he’s told to get rid of it since people will think there are sharks in the lake.
+Since, as well as being none too bright, he’s too lazy to properly dispose of it he dumps it into the lake.
+Unfortunately not only wasn’t the shark dead, but it was also pregnant.
 And it’s a bull shark which can live in salt or fresh water.

 Writer/director Brett Bentman (Outlaw Buckle, Meteor) takes the plot of Jaws, drops it into a Texas lake and adds a dose of domestic drama as Spencer’s drinking has his already estranged wife Dottie (Lindsey Marie Wilson) seeking a divorce.
 He also gives Bull Shark some comic relief in the form of Nolan, “It was dead, I poked it with a stick!” and Tiffany McDonald (90 Feet from Home, Operation Overlord) as a coroner with some interesting eating habits of her own.